haraka/haraka.github.io/manual/plugins/attachment.md

   The first regexp to match will cause the message to be rejected.
   Any invalid regexps will be detected, reported and skipped.

+* attachment.filename.wc

+  As above, except this expects wildcards instead of regular expressions.

 * attachment.archive.filename.regex

   This file contains a list of regular expressions, one per line that